wp-plugins/revisionary/readme.txt

 Tested up to: 3.0.1
 Stable Tag: 1.1

-Enables qualified users to submit changes to currently published posts or pages.
-These changes, if approved by an Editor, can be published immediately or scheduled for future publication.
+Moderated editing of published content.
+Following approval by an editor, the revision can be published immediately or scheduled.

 == Description ==